RedisLabs/redislabs-docs/content/rdi/reference/cli/redis-di-set-secret.md

 ---
 Title: redis-di set-secret
 linkTitle: redis-di set-secret
-description: Creates a secret of a specified type
+description: Creates a secret of a specified key
 weight: 10
 alwaysopen: false
 categories: ["redis-di"]
 aliases:
 ---

-Creates a secret of a specified type
+Creates a secret of a specified key

 ## Usage